 - 1 cup granulated sugar* see note for variations

-- 1 cup blackberries
+- 1 cup fresh blackberries

-- Bring the mixture to a low boil (reduce heat if needed), mashing the berries with a wooden spoon as you stir.
+- Bring the mixture to a boil, stirring occasionally, then reduce heat to low.
+Let the mixture boil for 2-3 minutes, mashing the berries with a wooden spoon as you stir.
 You want to release as much of the berry juices as possible.
 Remove from heat and let cool.